Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 Long-term physiological changes

-Below I plotted all the data collected during the same period as I have shown for the ECG vs wearables comparison above.
+Below, I plotted all the data collected during the same period as I have shown for the ECG vs wearables comparison above.

 Once again, we can see the same changes.
 I have used the first month of data to establish the normal range.
-I have again highlighted baseline changes and acute drops below the normal range in the figure so that we can appreciate how the trends (baseline in blue) and acute changes are very similar:
+I have again highlighted baseline changes and acute drops below the normal range in the figure so that we can appreciate how the trends (baseline in blue) and acute modifications are very similar:

 5.2 Differences between morning and night

-Looking at night data, in the first half of the night we have: HRV = 61 ms, heart rate = 49 bpm, while in the second part of the night: HRV = 69 ms, heart rate = 44 bpm, which shows how in the second part of the night physiology is back within normal range, just like in the morning.
+Looking at night data, in the first half of the night, we have HRV = 61 ms, heart rate = 49 bpm, while in the second part of the night: HRV = 69 ms, heart rate = 44 bpm, which shows how in the second part of the night physiology is back within normal range, just like in the morning.

 Thoughts on Heart Rate Variability (HRV) measurement timing: morning or night?

-Earlier today I was reviewing a journal paper looking at morning and night heart rate variability (HRV), a topic I have…
+Earlier today, I was reviewing a journal paper looking at morning and night heart rate variability (HRV), a topic I have…

 5.3 Do you need a wearable?